hnglmiee/Fitly_WorkoutPlanner_Mobile/README.md

 Fitly is a full-featured workout tracking mobile application that empowers users to take complete control of their fitness journey.
 Built with Flutter for cross-platform compatibility and powered by a robust Spring Boot backend, Fitly provides an intuitive and comprehensive solution for fitness enthusiasts of all levels.

 **Key Highlights:**
+- Goal-Oriented Training: Set personalized fitness goals and let the app help you create structured schedules and plans to achieve them
 - Schedule and organize training sessions with an intelligent calendar interface
 - Create personalized workout plans with a diverse exercise library
 - Track progress with detailed analytics and historical data